em-wiz/cloud-resume-challenge/README.md

 Used Azure Blob Storage to host a static website with an `index.html` and `styles.css`.

-- Enabled static website hosting
+- Enabled static website hosting on Azure Storage Account
 - Uploaded files into the `$web` container

 📸 Screenshot: